cbontems/basic-template/README.md

 # basic-template

-This is a basic blueprintt for website project
+This is a basic blueprint for website project